yiminghu/PleioPred/README.md

 The example command parameters mean:
 * --sumstats_D1=GWAS_sumstats1.txt: GWAS summary statistics of D1, with seven fields: hg19chrc, snpid, a1, a2, bp, or and p. test_data/GWAS_sumstats.txt is a subset of DIAGRAM summary statistics.
 We thank DIAGRAM consortium for making the data publicly available.
 The oringinal download link is http://diagram-consortium.org/downloads.html
 * --sumstats_D2=GWAS_sumstats2.txt: GWAS summary statistics of D2, same format as D1
-* --ref_gt=validation: path to the reference genotype data.
-We suggest also using validation data as reference data.
-Plink binary format (.bed, .bim, .fam), description can be * found in .
+* --ref_gt=validation: path to the reference panel.
+In practice when validation data is available, we suggest also using genotypes of validation data as the reference panel for LD estimation.
+Otherwise a reference panel, such 1000 Genome European cohort, is required.
+Plink binary format (.bed, .bim, .fam).
 * --val_gt=validation: path to the validation genotype data.
 Plink binary format, the sixth column in fam file cannot be missing.
 * --N_case1=12171: number of cases in GWAS of D1
 * --N_ctrl1=56862: number of controls in GWAS of D1